Skip to Content

 Creating a Workflow

-A workflow is created by extending the WorkflowBase class and decorating it with @BlockConfig.
-State is defined using the @WithState decorator with a Zod schema, and tools are injected using the @Tool decorator.
+A workflow is created by decorating a class with @Workflow.
+Input is defined using the @Input decorator, state using the @State decorator, tools are injected using @InjectTool, and documents using @InjectDocument.
 The workflow logic is defined in a separate YAML configuration file.

 Basic Workflow Definition